wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-apps-for-microsoft-teams/includes/11-purchase-app.md

     -   **Purchase**: The app offers a SaaS subscription and is available to purchase.
     -   **Purchased**: The app offers a SaaS subscription and you've purchased licenses for it.
     -   **- -**: The app doesn't offer a SaaS subscription.
 3. When you find the app, select **Purchase** to go to the **Plans and pricing** tab of the app details page.
-Review the plans and pricing information for the SaaS offer for the app..
+Review the plans and pricing information for the SaaS offer for the app.
 4. To subscribe to an app, choose the plan you want, and select **Purchase**.
 The checkout flow opens directly in the Teams admin center.
 5. Select the number of user licenses you want to buy.
 6. Check that the billing account and sold-to address is correct.
 If you don't already have one, add a new one by selecting **Add**.